 Code Fields Use this category to define a fields using an alphanumeric string value with a maximum length of 40 characters.
 Strings that exceed the size limit are truncated.
 You can create a maximum of 25 flexible code fields.
 Numeric Fields Use this category to define fields using numeric values for data, such as durations and weights, including floating decimal points.
 You can create a maximum of 10 flexible numeric fields.
 Date Fields Use this category to define fields using dates in the format YYYY/MM/DD.
 You can create a maximum of five flexible date fields.

-For the Field ID you want to configure, click the Data Source option to display the list of Magento fields and select the field to use as a flexible field in Vertex Cloud.
+For the Field ID you want to configure, click the Data Source option to display the list of Commerce fields and select the field to use as a flexible field in Vertex Cloud.

 You can enter a text string in the search field at the top of the list to filter the displayed items and help to find the field you want.